-According to the Cape Coral Interactive Growth Model, the estimated 2017 population for the City was 181,968.
-Using current zoning guidelines and future use plans, the projected population for 2018 is 185,590, and at build-out is 324,282.
+According to the Cape Coral Interactive Growth Model, the estimated population for 2019 is 189,211.
+Using current zoning guidelines and future use plans the projected full-time population at build-out is expected to exceed 324,282.
 Plans can change and the build-out number with it, but we can be assured of continued growth.